 Heading eastbound down this railroad.

-At some grade crossings you get to see things along US Highway 28.
+At some grade crossings there are many vistas to see along US Highway 28.

 A rural forest grade crossing protected by the crossbucks.